Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Real-Data Analysis

 However, the computation of this exact $p$-value, $P_i$, relies on a full feature set, which includes some variables that are costly to acquire.
 A key example is `ZSN\_A', a feature that indicates the presence of chronic heart failure (HF).
 A definitive diagnosis of HF requires a comprehensive clinical assessment, including symptoms, physical signs, chest X-rays, and echocardiography.
 The latter, in particular, is an expensive imaging procedure requiring specialized equipment and trained personnel.
 In our experimental setup, we treat `ZSN\_A' as an expensive feature subject to a budget constraint.
 To perform hypothesis testing under this budget, it is necessary to construct an auxiliary statistic, $P_i^a$, without access to `ZSN\_A'.

-To generate an auxiliary statistic, $P_i^a$, without this feature, we leverage an LLM (\texttt{ChatGPT}).
-We prompt the LLM to impute the `ZSN\_A' value for each patient based on their other clinical data.
-Using this completed dataset, we then compute a proxy conformal $p$-value, $P_i^a$, to serve as our auxiliary statistic.
+To generate an auxiliary statistic, $P_i^a$, without this feature, we leverage a large language model, specifically Gemini 3.1 Pro.
+We prompt the LLM to impute the missing `ZSN\_A' value for each patient based on their other clinical data.
+Using this imputed dataset, we then compute a proxy conformal $p$-value, $P_i^a$, to serve as our auxiliary statistic.
+The complete prompt, the full conversation history, and the attached dataset are available at \url{https://gemini.google.com/share/4922ddaad736}.